superfly/docs/flyctl/cmd/flyctl_move.md

-The `move` command will move an application to another organization the current user belongs to.
+The MOVE command will move an application to another organization the current user belongs to.

 ## Usage
 ~~~
 flyctl move [APPNAME] [flags]
 ~~~